Cyriaque Lamar

 “Then what are they?” bleated Tippi.

 “It’s an aural composite.
-The core noise is a cicada brood, but it’s a warped imitation at best, like a degraded recording.
-Plus, it’s polyrhythmic: the noise is layered.”
+Its core is a cicada brood, but it’s a warped imitation at best, like a degraded recording.
+Plus, it’s layered.”

 “Layered with what?”